-CRS will be launching a webpage soon with a wealth of resources, case studies, reports, videos, and podcasts about their experiences of implementing SenseMaker around the world.
-Follow this link to check it out (I will update the link here as soon as it is launched – we can’t wait!).
+CRS has a webpage with a wealth of resources, case studies, reports, videos, and podcasts about their experiences of implementing SenseMaker around the world.
+Follow this link to check it out.

-Following the release of the much anticipated book: ‘The Learning Power of Listening: A Practical Guide for Using SenseMaker®’ released by Oxfam and Catholic Relief Services (available here), The Cynefin Co has created an aligned training course to complement the how-to guide.
+Following the release of the much anticipated book: ‘The Learning Power of Listening: A Practical Guide for Using SenseMaker®’ released by Oxfam and Catholic Relief Services (available here), The Cynefin Co will launch an aligned training course to complement the how-to guide.
 The goal is to help development centre workers and agencies apply much-needed, complexity-informed approaches to their work.

 Cognitive Edge Ltd. & Cognitive Edge Pte. trading as The Cynefin Company and The Cynefin Centre.